 - Dirty Cop: Two of them.

-- Dragon-in-Chief: Peoples Hernandez fulfills this role to Wade Jr. However, he eventually becomes a Dragon with an Agenda after Shaft kills his brother in a gunfight halfway through the movie, getting into a fight with Wade Jr. and stabbing him in the hand in the process, showcasing that at least physically-wise he's Eviler Than Thou.
+- Dragon-in-Chief: Peoples Hernandez fulfills this role to Wade Jr. However, he eventually becomes a Dragon with an Agenda after Shaft unwittingly kills his brother in a gunfight halfway through the movie, getting into a fight with Wade Jr. and stabbing him in the hand in the process, showcasing that at least physically-wise he's Eviler than Thou.

 - Fake Shemp: Samuel L. Jackson was unavailable to shoot the sex scene in the opening credits sequence as he was filming The Cavemans Valentine.
 A body double was used to film the scene.